-- 1.1 Summary of proposals - 1.1.1 Consent is sought for the felling a Horse Chestnut tree at the Talardy Hotel in St Asaph.
-The tree is the subject of a tree preservation order. - 1.1.2 The applicants supporting statement outlines concerns about the safety and stability of the tree and its general condition. - 1.2 Description of site and surroundings
+- 1.1 Summary of proposals - 1.1.1 Members will recall that this application was deferred from consideration at the May Planning Committee to allow for the City Council to seek an independent tree report on the condition of the Horse Chesnut tree.
+The report has not been submitted at the time of drafting this report however it is expected before the Committee and if submitted it will be included with Officer commentary in the late information sheets. - 1.1.2 This application seeks consent for the felling a Horse Chestnut tree at the Talardy Hotel in St Asaph.
+The tree is the subject of a tree preservation order.

+1.1.3 The applicants supporting statement outlines concerns about the safety and stability of the tree and its general condition, following loss of a significant limb.

+1.2 Description of site and surroundings

 - 1.2.1 The horse chestnut is a large mature specimen in the north western corner of the car park. - 1.2.2 The tree is believed to be of a significant age and according to the Councils Tree Consultant was probably planted in the early to mid-19th century - 1.2.3 The Talardy Hotel is a Grade II Listed Building, within the ground there is a Glass House which is the subject of its own listing. - 1.2.4 The application site is located on the northern side of junction 27 of the A55.
 It is bounded to the south by the A55 slip road and to the north by the residential estate of Hen Waliau.
-To the east is the A525 and to the west is agricultural land.

-1.3 Relevant planning constraints/considerations

-1.3.1 The original TPO order for the site is the Talardy Hotel Tree Preservation Order 1975 Annex 1.

-1.4 Relevant planning history

-1.4.1 Consent to fell a decaying lime in the car park was granted in 2015 and it has now been removed.
-There is a condition requiring a replacement tree to be planted in the car park which is outstanding.

-1.5 Developments/changes since the original submission

-1.5.1 None.

-1.6 Other relevant background information

-- 1.6.1 This application is being reported to the Planning Committee as concerns have been raised in relation to the felling by the City Council. - 1.6.2 Members will see from the City Council's consultation responses above that Officers have engaged with the City Council regarding this issue. - 1.6.3 Following a request from St Asaph City Council, the Councils Tree Consultant met with representatives of the City Council and the Local Member on the 25th April.
+To the east is the A525 and to the west is agricultural land. - 1.3 Relevant planning constraints/considerations - 1.3.1 The original TPO order for the site is the Talardy Hotel Tree Preservation Order 1975 Annex 1. - 1.4 Relevant planning history - 1.4.1 Consent to fell a decaying lime in the car park was granted in 2015 and it has now been removed.
+There is a condition requiring a replacement tree to be planted in the car park which is outstanding. - 1.5 Developments/changes since the original submission - 1.5.1 None. - 1.6 Other relevant background information - 1.6.1 This application is being reported to the Planning Committee as concerns have been raised in relation to the felling by the City Council. - 1.6.2 Members will see from the City Council's consultation responses above that Officers have engaged with the City Council regarding this issue. - 1.6.3 Following a request from St Asaph City Council, the Councils Tree Consultant met with representatives of the City Council on the 25th April.
 At the meeting it was agreed to request that Applicants consider managing the tree's decline by pruning it back in stages in response to decay and dieback, as opposed to felling the tree.
-The merits and disadvantages of this option have been explored by the Applicants and their arboricultural contractor, however the application has not been amended and the proposal to fell tree remains to be determined.
+The merits and disadvantages of this option have been explored by the Applicants and their arboricultural contractor, however the application has not been amended and the proposal to fell tree remains to be determined as submitted.